filipmoren/report-dummy/README.md

    ```
    Connect to localhost:8787 in your browser to access RStudio server.
    Username and password are both rstudio.
 The content of $pwd are under /projFiles.
-   since we mounted a volume in step 4, these are the same files as on your computer
+   Since we mounted a volume in step 4, these are the same files as on your computer
    and any changes will be written to your copy.
 6. Generate a dummy report by running the code in `projFiles/scripts/R/master.R`
    The reports will end up in /projFiles/output/